Shubamium/Shubamium/README.md

 <p>I'm now migrating over to Web development world to hopefuly attain an entry level job!</p>

 ### Web Dev
+<p> I'm currently switching over to web development in order to hone my programming skill even more! ⚙️<br>I started my journey into web dev around July 2022, until now, I've made a number of project so far and will be pumping out more projects as I go.
+I mostly do profiles websites for freelancing. </p>

-I mostly do profiles websites.
-The stack I use now are:
+# The stack I use now are:
 - React
 - Styled Component / SCSS
 - Firebase